TonyAldervall/TonyAldervall/README.md

 - 👋 Hi, I'm @TonyAldervall
 - 👀 I'm interested in Gaming, Indoor Bouldering, Programming, Music.
 - 🌱 I'm currently studying Java-Development at IT-Högskolan in Stockholm.
-- 🌱 On my own time I'm also learning Docker and Japanese.
+- 🌱 On my own time I'm also learning PyTorch for Deep Learning & Machine Learning with the goal of creating my own GPT, just for fun.
 - 📫 You can contact me via email: tonyaldervall02@gmail.com